 In the meantime, there are still actions that can be taken to protect and restore this sensitive and vulnerable lake catchment.
+We know that further land use change can help lowering the level of phosphorus.
+In the future, the Regional Council will consider supporting land use change proposals that clearly contribute to lake water quality improvement.

-While many of the on-going actions are funded through current work programmes (for example, the Sustainable Land Use Programme), no specific funding is allocated to the Lake Ōkataina catchment.
+While many of the on-going actions are funded through current work programmes (for example, the Sustainable Land Use Programme), no specific funding was allocated to the Lake Ōkataina catchment.

-Table 1 and 2 below outlines what work is being done and can be done to help protect the water quality of Lake Ōkataina.
+Table 1 and 2 over the page outline what work is being done and will be done to help protect the water quality of Lake Ōkataina.